luke-mayer/luke-mayer/README.md

 👋 Hi, I'm Luke Mayer!
-I'm a senior Computer Science major at the University of Maryland, specializing in Machine Learning and graduating in December, 2024.
+I'm a Computer Science graduate from the University of Maryland (December 2024) and I am currently seeking a full-time software engineer/developer position.

 # About Me